Archive for the ‘Window-Eyes’ Category

 • Godfather II versus <span class=”sayinstead_godfather2″>The Godfather II</span>

-I’m spent a bunch of time trying to get this to work in this post and was having trouble, I think part of the problem is that I’m trying to do this inside of Wordpress.
+I’m spent a bunch of time trying to get this to work in this post and was having trouble, I think part of the problem is that I’m trying to do this inside of WordPress.
 I created an example on my website to use as the test example for the “say-instead” CSS3 property.

 Here is the example created by Charles L. Chen on his website for the “say-instead” CSS3 property.
 Please give the example page a try by using a screen reader such as JAWS, Window-Eyes, or the Firefox extension Fire Vox created by Charles L. Chen.
 See my post for more details about Fire Vox.